SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 Using GCP Pub/Sub subscription default options message duplicates may happen, which will also be published to Solace PubSub+.
 The PubSub+ "ApplicationMessageId", taken from the guaranteed unique Pub/Sub message id, can be used to identify duplicates.

-* To minimize duplicates there is an option to enable [Exactly once delivery](https://cloud.google.com/pubsub/docs/exactly-once-delivery#console) when creating the subscription.
-Note that this option was a pre-GA feature at the time of writing.

 GCP Pub/Sub messages [may also be delivered out of order](https://cloud.google.com/pubsub/docs/subscriber#at-least-once-delivery) to the PubSub+ event broker.

 * To minimize out-of-order and duplicate delivery at the same time, enable Pub/Sub [message ordering](https://cloud.google.com/pubsub/docs/ordering).
 Any messages having the same ordering key will be delivered exactly once and in order.